CamioCam/examples/batch_import/README.md

 Example:

-    Here is an example of how to run the script to recover a dictionary of lables for the last job that you submitted.
-This will obtain the bookmark of labels for the job with job_id "SjksdkjoowlkjlSDFiwjoijerSDRdsdf" and will write this output to the file /tmp/job_labels.json
+    Here is an example of how to run the script to recover a dictionary of lables for the job with job_id=SjksdkjoowlkjlSDFiwjoijerSDRdsdf.
+    This will obtain the bookmark of labels for the job and will write this output to the file /tmp/job_labels.json

     python download_labels.py --output_file /tmp/job_labels.json SjksdkjoowlkjlSDFiwjoijerSDRdsdf